Amyloid: Histological staining

 In the clinical setting, amyloid diseases are typically identified by a change in the spectroscopic properties of planar aromatic dyes such as thioflavin T, congo red or NIAD-4.
-In general, this is attributed to the environmental change, as these dyes intercalate between beta-strands to confine their structure.
+In general, this is attributed to the environmental change, as these dyes intercalate between β-strands to confine their structure.

 Congo Red positivity remains the gold standard for diagnosis of amyloidosis.
 In general, binding of Congo Red to amyloid plaques produces a typical apple-green birefringence when viewed under cross-polarized light.
 Recently, significant enhancement of fluorescence quantum yield of NIAD-4 was exploited to super-resolution fluorescence imaging of amyloid fibrils and oligomers.
 To avoid nonspecific staining, other histology stains, such as the hematoxylin and eosin stain, are used to quench the dyes' activity in other places such as the nucleus, where the dye might bind.
 Modern antibody technology and immunohistochemistry has made specific staining easier, but often this can cause trouble because epitopes can be concealed in the amyloid fold; in general, an amyloid protein structure is a different conformation from the one that the antibody recognizes.